helmasaur/horsengel-roulette/README.md

 # Horsengel roulette

 Russian roulette for the Discord.js library where the loser gets kicked.
 For the moment, it's only one versus one.
+After getting kicked, an invitation link is sent to the loser.

+*Note: after getting kicked, the server joined date on a member's profile will be the date of the member rejoining the server.*

 ## Requirements

-- If you are using discord.js version 12, make sure to use horsengel-roulette 1.1.0 ;
+- If you are using discord.js version 14, you can use the last version of horsengel-roulette (Node.js version 16.9.0 required).
-- If you are using discord.js version 12, you can use the last version of horsengel-roulette (Node.js version 16.6.0 required).
+- If you are using the last version of discord.js version 13, the last version is not compatible.
+You can try using horsengel-roulette 1.1.0, but it has not been tested  yet ([I'm working on it](https://github.com/helmasaur/horsengel-roulette/issues/63)).

+The Horsengel roulette is compatible with TypeScript.
+If you have an issue, you can [leave a comment here](https://github.com/helmasaur/horsengel-roulette/issues/62).

 ## Installation